shutdoor/A-Step-Back/README.md

 # Shut-1.12.2-Modpack

-This is the place to report all issues with the pack.
+*This is an issue tracker for all bugs.*